Fluctuating bills are those bills that are different every month. The amount of money that you owe on them can vary and are never the same.

 Fixed expenses remain constant from month to month.
 Most of these bills will be paid periodically, whether that’s weekly, monthly, quarterly, or yearly.

-Examples of fixed expenses are bills like student loans, housing, some utility bills, and car payments.
+Examples of fixed expenses are bills like student loans, housing, utility bills, and car payments.

 Many of us prefer paying these bills every month and are always prepared for them.
 Budgeting for fixed expenses is much easier than budgeting for variable or discretionary expenses.

 On the other hand, variable expenses can be the reason behind your unsuccessful budget.
-You are not sure how much you are going to spend on this type of expense.
+You are unsure how much you will spend on this expense.
 Just a casual outing or a movie night outside can break your solid budget and money-saving goals.

-You need to consider including both, fixed and variable expenses while creating an effective personal or family budget.
+You must consider including fixed and variable expenses while creating an effective personal or family budget.
 Neglecting any of them can shake your budgeting goals for sure.